XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/3_account.py", language="py", start_with="async def on_connected", end_before="class AutoGridBagSizer") }}

-The `on_connected()` method now subscribes to transactions for the provided account (in addition to the ledger stream).
+The `on_connected()` method now subscribes to transactions for the provided account (and the ledger stream too).
 Furthermore, it now calls [account_info][account_info method] on startup, and passes the response to the GUI for display.

 The new GUI has a lot more fields that need to be laid out in two dimensions.
 The following subclass of [`wx.GridBagSizer`](https://docs.wxpython.org/wx.GridBagSizer.html) provides a quick way to do so, setting the appropriate padding and sizing values for a two-dimensional list of widgets.
 Add this code to the same file: